 If you have an employee off sick from work with stress, there are a number of steps employers can take to aid their recovery and ease them back into work.

 The support that the employee receives during their time away is absolutely ‘make or break’ in terms of how quickly you’ll have them back in the office and working at optimum performance.

 So what do you need to do when an employee needs time off work for stress?
 Here are some helpful pointers.

 This needs to be done sensitively, in private and with compassion.
-Try to establish what it is that’s making them feel stressed and go beyond to minimise the causes for them.
+Try to establish what it is that’s making your employee feel stressed.
+If there's anything that can be done to help minimise stress from a work perspective, try and take action sooner rather than later.

 The employee may find it hard to talk about their mental health and how they’re feeling but assure them that you’re there to help and support them.
 It’s important that you’re patient and allow your staff member time to explain their situation.

 Whilst it’s important to respect the employee’s wishes and give them the space they need to recover, a level of communication is also needed to ensure that both parties are in the loop.